Is My Kitten Teething? A Guide for Cat Parents

 Cats have twenty-six baby teeth. (that means your little kitten gaining around 6 or more teeth per week!
 (Poor babies).

-When Do Kittens Get Their Adult Teeth?
+When Do Kittens Teethe?